The Hawthorns station: Train

 Most trains are operated by West Midlands Railway.
-The Monday to Saturday daytime service sees trains approximately every 10 minutes in each direction, operating between Stourbridge Junction, Birmingham Snow Hill, and either Dorridge or Whitlocks End.
-Many trains continue beyond Stourbridge to Kidderminster, Worcester Foregate Street or Great Malvern, and some continue beyond Whitlocks End or Dorridge to Stratford-upon-Avon.
+The Monday to Saturday daytime service sees four trains in per hour each direction, operating westbound towards Kidderminster via Stourbridge Junction and eastbound towards Birmingham Snow Hill.
+Eastbound services run to either Dorridge or Whitlocks End, with one of each extending to Stratford-upon-Avon.
+Many trains continue beyond Kidderminster to Worcester Foregate Street and/or Shrub Hill.

 Extra services are laid on around the time of football matches to assist fans in travelling to and from the match.